I Predict Therefore I Am: Is Next Token Prediction Enough to Learn Human-Interpretable Concepts from Data?: Setup: Latent Variable Model for Text Data Generation

-We present a novel latent variable model designed to capture the text data generation process, as depicted on the left in Figure \ref{intro: models}.
+We begin by a novel latent variable model designed to capture text data generation process, as depicted on the left in Figure \ref{intro: models}.
 The proposed generative model can be expressed probabilistically as:

-where latent variables $\mathbf{c}$ model latent human-interpretable concepts, and observed variables $\mathbf{x}$ and $y$ model words.
-We here distinguish observed variables into $\mathbf{x}$ and $y$ to align the input, \textit{i.e.}, context, and output token in the next-token prediction inference framework.
+where we formulate human-interpretable concepts as latent variables $\mathbf{c}$, and observed variables $\mathbf{x}$ and $y$ represent text generated by the mapping $\mathbf{g}$ on $\mathbf{c}$.
+We here distinguish observed variables into $\mathbf{x}$ and $y$, to align the input, i.e., context, and output token in next-token prediction framework, respectively.

-At first glance, modeling latent concepts as latent variables might seem inconsistent with empirical findings suggesting that concepts in LLMs are often linearly encoded, as posited by the linear representation hypothesis \cite{mikolov2013linguistic,pennington2014glove,arora2016latent,elhage2022toy,burns2022discovering,tigges2023linear,nanda2023emergent,moschella2022relative,park2023linear,li2024inference,gurnee2023finding}.
-However, as we will demonstrate in Section \ref{sec: hypothesis}, this modeling approach not only aligns with the linear representation hypothesis but also provides theoretical support for it.

-Our goal is to impose realistic assumptions on the proposed latent variable model, ensuring the model's flexibility to closely approximate real language data.
-To this end, we do not impose any specific graph structure between the latent variables.
-For example, we allow for any directed acyclic graph structure in the relationships between latent variables from the perspective of causal representation learning.
-Most importantly, we emphasize the following factors.
+Our goal is to consider realistic assumptions on the proposed latent variable model, ensuring the model's flexibility to closely approximate real text data.
+To this end, we do not impose any specific graph structure over latent variables.
+For example, we allow for any directed acyclic graph structure over latent variables from the perspective of causal representation learning.
+Most importantly, we highlight the following two factors that distinguish our model from existing latent variable models \citep{rajendran2024learning,yan2024counterfactual,jin2020discrete,jiang2024origins}, underscoring its novelty.